iimyzf/NetPractice/README.md

   A **subnet or a subnetwork** is a *network inside a network*.
 Subnets make networks more efficient.

   **Subnetting** is the process of stealing bits from the HOST part of IP address in order to divide the large network into smaller ones called subnets.
 After subnetting, we end up with **NETWORK SUBNET HOST** fields, and we always reserve an IP address to *identify the subnet* and another one to *identify the broadcast subnet address*, and through subnetting, network traffic can travel a shorter distance without passing through unnecessary routes to reach its destination.

+## What is a loopback address?

+  A **loopback address** is an address that is built into the IP domain system in order to allow for a device to **send and receive its own data packets.** And it is a distinct reserved IP address range that `starts from 127.0.0.0 and ends at 127.255.255.255`, and its used for various kind of analysis, usually for *testing purposes and debugging*.